iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Dualiy/Biconjugate Theorem.md

 $$

 Which is a contradiction to the definition of conjugate function because conjugate function $f^\star(y) = \sup_{x}\{\langle y, x\rangle - f(y)\}$. $\blacksquare$.

+**Remarks**

+Leverage the geometric interpretations that the epigraph of the convex conjugate encodes information about the normals and the offsets of all the supporting halfspaces for the epigraph of the original functions.